inexplores/tataplay/README.md

 + A working brain
 + Knowledge of basic python
-+ A working Tata Sky account
++ A working Tata Play account
 + Channels that you want to watch, already subscribed (I'm sorry, no freebies)

 # How to use